jjfraney/bells/server/README.md

 ```

+# MPD Media Player configuration

+- disable state file, or use 'restore_paused yes'
+When MPD restarts after unexpected outage, it must be quiet.
+After restart, MPD should await next commands from belltower before playing anything.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: